 A full-rounded class taking you on the traditional journey of yoga: training and uniting body, mind and spirit.
 Different teachers bring different styles and methods to the class so do try them all!

-Also known as sleep with awareness, yoga nidra is an ancient practice intended to induce full-body relaxation and a deep meditative state of consciousness.
-Following basic, gentle movements to limber the body and a few restorative poses, the teacher will use techniques such as guided imagery and body scanning to aid relaxation, allowing a generous length of time in Savasana (lying down on your back, with appropriate support) for practitioners to physically and mentally sink into their yoga nidra.
-A class for everyone: no experience of yoga necessary.
+Also known as sleep with awareness, yoga nidra is an ancient practice intended to induce full-body relaxation and a deep meditative state.
+Following basic, gentle movements to limber and a few restorative poses, the teacher will use techniques such as guided imagery and body scanning to aid relaxation, allowing a generous length of time in Savasana (lying down on your back, with appropriate support) for practitioners to physically and mentally sink into their yoga nidra.

-All Levels : Everyone welcome, but a minimum level of fitness and body awareness is recommended as these classes may be fast paced or more physically demanding.
-Differing abilities are catered for, and no previous experience of yoga is necessary.
+All Levels : Everyone welcome, no previous experience of yoga necessary but a minimum level of fitness and body awareness is recommended as these classes may be physically demanding.
+Differing abilities are catered for and everyone is encouraged to work within their capacity.

 Iyengar, Level 1